pgrady3/EasyController3/README.md

 # EasyController3

 Note, the code and documentation surrounding this are still being updated.

-However, the board and hardware are final.
+*Additionally, the hardware is still undergoing reliability tests.
+It appears that the charge pump used in version 3.0 is unreliable.*

 ![Assembled Controller](/docs/side.jpg)